Master of Science Degree in Special Education

 A combination of the following factors will be used for determining acceptance to the graduate program in special education.
 Also see application requirements for Special Education.

 - Submit application with all required documentation to the Graduate College: official transcripts, letters of recommendation, resume and personal letter of application;

 - Minimum 2.75 GPA on all undergraduate coursework, and 3.0 on all graduate coursework, if taken;

 - Three letters of professional recommendation speaking to the applicant’s success and capacity as a teacher of students with and/or without disabilities, and potential for success as a graduate student and professional in the field of special education.
-If the applicant is a teacher or in a field placement, one of the letters of reference must be from the most recent supervisor.
-The recommendation forms from the graduate college website may be submitted in lieu of letters as long as there are paragraphs in the comments section addressing the points above;

 - A resume documenting all volunteer, internship, and work experiences with infants, children and youth;

 - Personal letter of application/essay to the Special Education Program Area (typed, double-spaced, two pages in length) that includes the following:

 - Why you believe you would be a good candidate for the Master’s degree in Special Education and what academic and personal strengths and experiences support your ability to complete a graduate program;

 - The special education option you are considering and what past experiences and interests influenced your decision to apply to this specific program area;